“Everyone knows that if you’re born with a vagina, creepy dudes are just a part of the deal.” Denise, Master of None (S1EP7)

 As mentioned, I lived near the train station, so luckily it could have been completely plausible that I was making my way there.
 I tried inching away from him, insisting that I was running late for the next train, but he kept insisting that we swap numbers so that we could ‘meet up later.’
 And he wouldn’t leave me alone until I gave him one.

 I gave him a fake number (well, an old number of mine from years ago that I still remembered) and a fake name (Eliza).
 I thought I was in the clear, but then he decided to ring me so that I could also ‘have his number.’
 As he dialled, I darted away, saying I was late, and didn’t look back.
-As I ran, my palms were sweaty and my heart racing with fear.
+As I ran, my palms were sweating and my heart racing with fear.

 I hid in the train station for 20 minutes, hands shaking as I texted my mum what happened.
 I just kept thinking, “thank god I didn’t turn up the path to my door before he stopped me.”